Connect with us

 About the American Journalism Project

 The American Journalism Project is a venture philanthropy dedicated to local news.
 We believe in civic journalism as a public good and are reimagining its future by building a model to finance and sustain the local news our democracy requires.
-We make to local nonprofit news organizations to build their revenue and business operations, partner with communities to launch new organizations, and meteor leaders as they grow and sustain their newsrooms.
+We make grants to local nonprofit news organizations to build their revenue and business operations, partner with communities to launch new organizations, and meteor leaders as they grow and sustain their newsrooms.
 To learn more about the American Journalism Project, visit our website.

 About JPMorganChase